eligosource/eventsourced/README.md

     - Re-delivers unconfirmed messages based on a configurable re-delivery policy.
     - Order of messages as sent by a processor is preserved, even in failure cases.
     - Often used to deal with unreliable remote destinations.
+    - Can recover from crashes of the JVM it is running in.
 - Reliable request-reply channel
     - Same as reliable channel but additionally guarantees at-least-once delivery of replies.
     - Order of replies not guaranteed to correspond to the order of sent request messages.